ethancdraper/Shell-Scripting-Tutorial-499-020222-Abandoned/README.md

 Up to the third code should be completed by 020322

 After completing the first five modules of the Linnux Shell Scripting tutorial, I looked at the table of contents and saw that there was only one code ("A First Code").
 I think there might have been a miscommunication as there are no more code sections to my knowledge.
 Will discuss tomorrow in class.

+Discussed in class.
+Tutorial assumes more scripting knowledge than I currently had.
+Also I did all of it in Atom instead of a terminal so it didn't do anything.